barcesat/nfc_business_card/README.md

 ## Step 1: Design your PCB
 you would need to design your PCB to include your contact details, graphics and also select the dimensions of the card.
-You can use my example by opening it using [EasyEDA Standard](https://easyeda.com/) to import the schematic and PCB json files or clone it from [this project on OSHWLAB] (https://oshwlab.com/info_4904/nfc-business-card)
+You can use my example by opening it using [EasyEDA Standard](https://easyeda.com/) to import the schematic and PCB json files or clone it from [this project on OSHWLAB](https://oshwlab.com/info_4904/nfc-business-card)
-I have also cloned the project at first from this one: https://oshwlab.com/shuchirj/nfc-business-card
+I have also cloned the project at first from [this one](https://oshwlab.com/shuchirj/nfc-business-card).
+Shoutout to [@CoolCoderSJ](https://github.com/CoolCoderSJ)!

 ## Step 2: Manufacture your PCB
 I have used JLCPCB to manufacture the PCBs, it was easy to do and the results look great (they even remade part of the batch because they found scratches on some of the boards, so I got more boards eventually).